scaleoutsystems/fedn/README.rst

    bin/split_data

+Data partitions will be generated in the folder 'data/clients'.

-Navigate to http://localhost:8090/network and download the client config file.
+Now navigate to http://localhost:8090/network and download the client config file.
 Place it in the example working directory.

-Now start a client using Docker
+To connect a client that uses the data partition 'data/clients/1/mnist.pt':

 .. code-block::

    docker run \